How to Choose An Accessible Font for Your Website

 For technical specifications, check out WCAG Success Criterion 1.4.12 Text Spacing.

-2. Contrast
+2. Color Contrast

-While you might think dark text on a white background is easily readable, this isn’t always the case.
+While you might think black text on a white background is easily readable, this isn’t always the case.
 Just like too little contrast will make text fade into the background, too much contrast can also cause visual fatigue.

 3. Size